AutoChengh/evasive-acceleration/README.md

   <img src="assets/gifs/SIND_Tianjin_8_9_1_486_496.gif" alt="SinD Tianjin case" width="90%">
 </p>

-A representative urban interaction from the SinD dataset.
+A representative high-risk intersection interaction from the SIND dataset, involving one vehicle and one motorcycle.
 **The EA value is the magnitude of the red arrow shown in the visualization.
 A longer red arrow indicates a higher instantaneous risk level.**

 ### Reconstructed Crash Cases